SciKit-Surgery/scikit-surgerybard/doc/02_Build_Your_Own_Systems.rst

   (b) Run the following, to get intrinsic parameters and distortion parameters

 ::
-  bardCameraCalibration -help
+  python bardCameraCalibration -help
-  bardCameraCalibration -x 9 -y 7 -s 24 -o intrinsics.txt *.png
+  python bardCameraCalibration -x 14 -y 10 -s 24 -o <output_dir> -i <output_dir>

 (filling in appropriate parameters: so -x gives the number of chessboard squares in the x direction, -y the number of chessboard squares in the y direction and -s gives the size of each chessboard square in millimetres)